neo4j/neo4j-javascript-driver/docs/README.md

-# Documentation for Neo4j Bolt Driver for Javascript
+# Documentation for Neo4j Bolt Driver for JavaScript
 The docs are generated with [esdoc](https://github.com/esdoc/esdoc), which is added as a devDependency to this project.